 The Rise of the Virtual Advisor – Which one Would You Choose?

 The use of virtual advisors has been popular in the United States and they’ve started to make their way across the Atlantic to the UK.
-There are currently three British wealth management firms that are offering virtual advice as a service.
+Nutmeg is probably the most well-known robo advisor in the UK but aside from Nutmeg, there are currently three other British wealth management firms that are offering virtual advice as a service.
 Here is a review of the pros and cons of each platform.

 One of the new services that make use of virtual advisors for wealth management is Wealth Horizon.
 This Bristol-based platform charges an initial fee of 0.25%, plus a yearly charge of 1% for an investment portfolio; this is reasonably priced and is comparable to competing investment advisors.
 The advantage with this platform is that it brings low level savers into the market.
 You can sign up with a figure as low as £1,000 to start a portfolio.